 Tea

-India is one of the largest producers of tea in the world.
-Different varieties of tea can be found in the country based on the region, such as Assam Tea, Darjeeling Tea, Nilgiri Tea, and Kangra Tea, grown in those respective regions.
-Assam, Darjeeling, Munnar, Ooty, and Coonoor are the main regions producing tea in India.
+You might have heard of Indian tea – India is one of the largest producers of tea in the world.
+Tea found in different countries has different tastes, and there are many varieties of Indian tea, such as Assam Tea, Darjeeling Tea, Nilgiri Tea, and Kangra Tea, grown in those respective tea growing regions.
+Indian tea plantation grows mainly in the regions of Assam, Darjeeling, Munnar, Ooty, and Coonoor.

-If you are a tea lover, you can taste different varieties of tea, such as green tea, masala chai, and kahwa, a Kashmiri specialty.
-Experience the tea gardens in Assam, Darjeeling, or West Bengal, and be sure to take some tea leaves back with you!
+Tea lovers can try out different varieties of tea, such as green tea, masala chai, flavored teas, and kahwa, a Kashmiri specialty.
+Experience the tea gardens in Assam, Darjeeling, or West Bengal, where you can drink tea made with freshly plucked tea leaves.
+The Darjeeling tea has a delicate muscatel flavor.
+Be sure to take some tea leaves back with you!
 Always buy tea leaves or packed tea instead of tea bags, since the quality of tea bags is subpar.

 Tea